source-academy/general/instructor/voting/README.md

 ### Instructor

-1. Upload a contest.xml
+1. Upload a contest.xml in ground control

    Note that the backend **does not anonymize** students' answers, hence students should submit a standardized function header without their names for anonymity.
-2. Once the contest has ended, upload the contest-voting.xml
+2. Once the contest has ended, upload the contest-voting.xml in ground control

    The vote assignment will be generated at the point of time of upload of contest-voting.xml (this is a possible future improvement that can be made)
 3. Students can vote once the contest voting assessment is open, and the rolling leaderboard will compute the scores